Peripheral Sensory Neuropathy- New Treatment Methods That Work

 What Is Neuropathy?

-Neuropathy is characterized by pain, burning, pins and needles, numbness, a thick feeling of the feet and lower legs and many other descriptions of abnormal sensations.
+Neuropathy is characterized by pain, burning, pin and needles, numbness, a thick feelingof the feet and lower legs and many other descriptions of abnormal sensations.
+Impaired balance becomes an issue as the neuropathy progresses.
 Peripheral sensory neuropathy can affect the lower legs and feet as well as the arms and hands.

 Neuropathy is most often associated with conditions such as diabetes, chemotherapy treatment, the use of statin drugs and entrapment syndromes in which nerves are pinched in the spine.
 There are many other causes of neuropathy; however these are the most common causes seen in our office.